 - Strengthen their application – for any job or school

-Pre-med students can learn many valuable skills during EMT training or while on the job as a medical first responder.
+Pre-med students can learn countless valuable skills during EMT training or while on the job as medical first responders.

 Some of the most useful skills that can prepare you for medical school include: